SomeoneElseSt/stiven.me/blog/posts/cities.md

 This is not to dismerit Tokyo and other high-rise cities, though.
 Without some balance between hubs for risk and hubs for rest, the former would lose a meaningful reason to fight for.

 While I have thoroughly enjoyed my time here, a subtle nudge began to settle in after some time: discomfort brings growth, and Tokyo happens to be very comfortable.
-Right city, wrong chapter.
+It's the right city, just for a different chapter.

 ![San Francisco — Courtesy of X](/blog/assets/san-francisco.jpeg "Downtown San Francisco")